maziac/DeZog/design/ZxNextInterface.md

 I.e. it requires about 1 ms more per message.
 I suspect that not the baudrate but the communication latencies are main repsonsible for the usage speed but anyhow it is most probably wise to test it before I do such significant changes.

-I.e. I need to test the serial connection with a real ZX Next and tehn insert e.g. an extra DZRP message to each message just to slow it down and to see if it affects usage speed.
+I.e. I need to test the serial connection with a real ZX Next and then insert e.g. an extra DZRP message to each message just to slow it down and to see if it affects usage speed.